 Lindsay Carlson is the Information Governance Compliance Manager at Latham & Watkins, in Los Angeles.
 In this capacity, she oversees the handling of a variety of information governance issues, and ensures the firm’s management of information meets applicable legal, ethical, security and privacy requirements in all jurisdictions in which the firm operates around the world.
 She is responsible for developing, implementing and maintaining firm-wide and departmental policies, standards, procedures, and guidelines related to records and information management, information security, data privacy and other issues.
 Prior to this role, she spent 14 years as a litigator and trial attorney in client-facing private practice, working extensively with companies in the automotive, product manufacturing, retail and cosmetics, financial services, and telecommunications industries, among others.

-Kelly Clark is a Vice President and Assistant General Counsel, P&C Insurance Operations, in the Insurance Operations Law practice group at Allstate.
-In that role, Kelly is lead counsel to the Executive Vice President of Product Operations, the Chief Claims Officer, and the territorial Presidents.
+Kelly A. Clark is a Vice President and Assistant General Counsel, P&C Insurance Operations, in the Insurance Operations Law practice group at Allstate.
+In that role, Kelly is lead counsel to the Executive Vice President of Product Operations and the Chief Claims Officer.
 She leads a team of attorneys that support Allstate’s Claims organization, Product Operations organization, Compliance, and other areas of responsibility.
 Kelly provides advice and counsel to Senior Leadership Team members on a wide variety of insurance matters including regulatory, compliance, and product management related to Allstate personal Lines, Commercial, Encompass, and Service Businesses.
-In her 23 years at Allstate Kelly has held a wide variety of positions within the Law Department, including counseling and compliance, claim litigation, regulatory and legislative advocacy, strategic product development, and as a trial attorney defending insureds for Allstate’s staff counsel office in Chicago.
+In her 24 years at Allstate, Kelly has held a wide variety of positions within the Law Department, including counseling and compliance, claim litigation, regulatory and legislative advocacy, strategic product development, and as a trial attorney defending insureds for Allstate’s staff counsel office in Chicago.
 Prior to joining Allstate in 1996, she was in private litigation practice in Chicago.
 Kelly received her B.A. from the University of Michigan and her J.D. from DePaul University, College of Law.